akshaaatt/Quanage-Android/README.md

 ## About

 Quanage for Android is a mobile app for the application of Quantum Encryption on the Android platform.
+Here we establish two randomly generated keys and keep a track of them leveraging a quantum computer provided by IBM Quantum using their APIs.
+The app is a live demonstration of the QKD concepts and tends out to be the first ever truly secure application for exchange of data across the internet.

 ## Development